-- 1. Complainant contacts the Head of Phase Miss Nicola Jones (Lower School) or Mrs Andrea Crook (Upper School). - 2.
-The complainant must explain in writing - an overview of the complaint so far - who has been involved - · why the complaint remains unresolved - action they would like to be taken to put things right. - 3.
-The Head of Phase will acknowledge receipt within 5 days of having received the written complaint, and explain what action they intend to take. - 4.
-The Head of Phase will provide the complainant and Headteacher with written confirmation of the outcome of their investigation within 15 days of receipt of the written complaint.
-Where the complaint is about a member of staff an informal mediation meeting may be offered to see if a resolution can be reached.
-Where the complainant is not satisfied with the outcome, he/she is able to progress to stage 2 of the complaints process. - 5.
-The staff member will make and retain a record of the concern and the outcomes of the investigation.
+- 1. Complainant contacts the Headteacher. - 2.
+The complainant must explain in writing: - Details of the complaint - Action taken so far and solutions offered - Why the complaint remains unresolved - What action they would like to be taken resolve the problem. - 3.
+Receipt of the complaint will be acknowledged.
+It is likely that the complainant will be invited to meet with the Headteacher or designated member of SLT to discuss the matter. - 4.
+At the meeting the concerns will be discussed and resolution will be sought.
+If agreement can be reached at that point on a way forward which is satisfactory to all parties, this will be confirmed in writing following the meeting.
+If the issues are not resolved by the end of the meeting, the Headteacher/designated member of SLT will then commence a full investigation. - 5.
+The Headteacher/ designated member of SLT will provide the complainant with written confirmation of the outcome of their investigation within 15 days of receipt of the written complaint.
+If the complainant is not satisfied with the outcome, he/she is able to progress to stage 2 of the complaints process. - 6.
+The Headteacher/SLT will make and retain a record of the concern and the outcomes of the investigation.